Samuel Claussen, Ph.D.

 “Chivalric and Religious Valorization of Warfare in High Medieval France.”
 In Prowess, Piety, and Public Order in Medieval Society: Studies in Honor of Richard Kaeuper, edited by Craig Nakashian and Daniel Franke.
 Leiden: Brill, 2017, 199-217.

 "Chivalric Violence" with Peter Sposato in Companion to Chivalry, ed.
-Robert Jones and Peter Coss (Boydell & Brewer), Under Contract - Expected Summer 2018.
+Robert Jones and Peter Coss (Boydell & Brewer), Under Review - Expected May 2019.

 - Grant Funding